 Good bikepacking equipment doesn’t need to cost much.
 Reliability, functionality and repairability are often more important than weight or aerodynamics when choosing equipment for self-supported, ultra-distance bikepacking races.

-Although it is easy to spend a lot of money on a bike for bikepacking and the components and accessories (see the Equipment Costs page), many people have completed bikepacking races on relatively basic bikes with simple, low-tech equipment, including some people who have done very well and had very few problems along the way.
+Although it is easy to spend a lot of money on a bike for bikepacking and the components and accessories (see the Costs of Equipment Used in Bikepacking Races page), many people have completed bikepacking races on relatively basic bikes with simple, low-tech equipment, including some people who have done very well and had very few problems along the way.
 You should remember that The Rider is always the most important element.

-The Factors That Determine Cycling Speed section of this website investigates which characteristics have real (instead of assumed) effects on cycling speed for long-distance cyclists and what the relative importance of these effects is.
-A major finding is that Weight is not a particularly important criterion because even a substantial weight saving of 1 kg will cause the average cycling speed over a complete route in a bikepacking race to decrease by less than 0.1 km/h.
+The What Determines Cycling Speed? section of this website investigates which characteristics have real (instead of assumed) effects on cycling speed for long-distance cyclists and what the relative importance of these effects is.
+A major finding is that weight is not a particularly important criterion because even a substantial weight saving of 1 kg will cause the average cycling speed over a complete route in a bikepacking race to decrease by less than 0.1 km/h, see The Actual Effect of Weight on Cycling Speed page.

-Another important finding is that the importance of the Air Resistance of the Bike & Equipment is small in comparison to the Air Resistance of the Cyclist, which is primarily affected by the Riding Position and choice of Clothing.
+Another important finding is that the importance of the Air Resistance of the Bike is small in comparison to the Air Resistance of the Cyclist, which is primarily affected by the Riding Position and choice of close-fitting vs loose-fitting Clothing.
 Tire choice is one of the most important component choices due to the significant differences in Rolling Resistance between different models.

 Cycling speed is not the only measure of progress in bikepacking races in which the clock never stops, the Moving Percentage (i.e., the relative amount of time spent on vs. off the bike) is at least as important, so the effect that equipment choices have on that should also be considered.